Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Introduction

 Theorem \ref{thm:MainTheorem} is proven in Section \ref{sec:descriptionproof}.
 Then, Sections \ref{sec:GenerationSetsCombinatorics}-\ref{sec:Approximation} contain the proofs of the partial results needed in Section \ref{sec:descriptionproof}.

-{\it Acknowledgements:} The first author is partially supported by the Spanish MINECO-FEDER Grant MTM2012-31714 and the Catalan Grant 2014SGR504; the second author is supported by ERC under FP7-ERC Project 306414, HamPDEs and Programme STAR, funded by UniNA and Compagnia di San Paolo; the third author is supported by ERC under FP7-ERC Project 306414, HamPDEs.
+{\it Acknowledgements:} The authors thank Zaher Hani and the anonymous referees for their helpful suggestions.
+The first author is partially supported by the Spanish MINECO-FEDER Grants MTM2012-31714 and MTM2015-65715 and the Catalan Grant 2014SGR504; the second author is supported by ERC under FP7-ERC Project 306414, HamPDEs and Programme STAR, funded by UniNA and Compagnia di San Paolo; the third author is supported by ERC under FP7-ERC Project 306414, HamPDEs.